 Keep vehicles on the road.
-Thomas Nelson’s Automotive Technology program offers an associate degree curriculum that introduces the basics of vehicle repair and covers new trends in automotive technology, including advances in hybrid technology and alternative fuel systems.
+Virginia Peninsula’s Automotive Technology program offers an associate degree curriculum that introduces the basics of vehicle repair and covers new trends in automotive technology, including advances in hybrid technology and alternative fuel systems.

-Turn this program into a perfect fit for your schedule with day, evening and Saturday courses held in a hands-on garage at Thomas Nelson’s Hampton campus.
+Turn this program into a perfect fit for your schedule with day, evening and Saturday courses held in a hands-on garage at Virginia Peninsula’s Hampton campus.
 All textbooks are approved by the National Institute for Automotive Service Excellence (ASE).

-There’s a huge demand for skilled labor in this field, so many Thomas Nelson students find employment and are working in the field before completing the Automotive Technology program.
+There’s a huge demand for skilled labor in this field, so many Virginia Peninsula students find employment and are working in the field before completing the Automotive Technology program.
 The curriculum will prepare you for ASE certification, which is held by more than 330,000 automotive professionals nationwide.
 ASE certification will increase your credibility in the automotive technology industry.
 Positions include:

 - automotive body and related repairers